 Lora Thomas serves as the 2018 Chair of the Board of County Commissioners.
 She was elected Douglas County Commissioner, District III, in November 2016 and began serving her first term in January 2017.

-Ms. Thomas is a third-generation Coloradan who has called Douglas County “home” for 25 years.
+Ms. Thomas is a third-generation Coloradan who has called Douglas County her home for 25 years.

 As a Douglas County Commissioner, Lora Thomas will bring leadership, valuable life lessons and conservative values to the Office, and her door will always be open to listen and learn from all Douglas County residents.

-Additionally, Commissioner Thomas shares in the Board’s responsibility for the County’s seat on the Douglas County Fair Board, the Partnership of Douglas County Governments, Denver South Economic Development Partnership, Northwest Douglas County Oil & Gas Economic Impact Committee, and the Metro Area County Commissioners.
+Additionally, Commissioner Thomas shares in the Board’s responsibility for the County’s presence on the Denver Regional Council of Governments Board; E-470 Public Highway Authority; the Partnership of Douglas County Governments; the Denver South I-25 Urban Corridor Transportation Management Authority; Urban Drainage and Flood Control District; the Denver South Economic Development Partnership; and the Metro Area County Commissioners.